 Great Odin’s raven!
 Judging from the Assassin’s Creed Valhalla reveal, it looks like the series’ one-year hiatus was well worth the wait.
-It’s early doors yet, but the first official gameplay details, screenshots, and cinematic trailer have us excited to grow out our shaggiest beards, cover ourselves in tattoos, and go Templar-slaying across England.
+It’s early doors yet, but our first hands-on time with Valhalla has us excited to grow out our shaggiest beards, cover ourselves in tattoos, and go Templar-slaying across England.

 The new Assassin’s Creed game sees you playing as either a male or female (you can switch freely between the two) Viking named Eivor, who is leading a clan of Norse soldiers to England as they flee conflict and dwindling resources in their native Norway.
 Your goal is to secure your foothold in England, a land of fractured kingdoms, by leading raids for vital resources, building your village into a stronghold, and battling any Saxons who challenge them.
 Customisation appears to be a key feature of Assassin’s Creed Valhalla – you’ll be able to fully alter the appearance of your raider from hairstyles and facial features, to tattoos and how your longship looks.

 Join us as we break down everything you need to know about this Viking Assassin’s Creed, from the Assassin’s Creed Valhalla release date, to what we know about the combat and map.

 What is the Assassin’s Creed Valhalla release date?